peterbecich/purescript-bridge/example/readme.md

 # Purescript Bridge example

-This project demonstrates the libraries Purescript Bridge and [Purescript Argonaut Aeson Generic](https://github.com/coot/purescript-argonaut-aeson-generic).
+This project demonstrates the libraries Purescript Bridge and [Purescript Argonaut Generic, version 7.0.0](https://pursuit.purescript.org/packages/purescript-argonaut-generic/7.0.0).
+It is tested with Purescript 0.14.0.

 The Haskell type `Foo`, in `src/Types.hs`, is generated for Purescript by Purescript Bridge.
 Purescript Argonaut Aeson Generic is used to decode and encode this type, client-side.